 Good news is, it’s perfectly safe to eat, but chances are you’re not going to want to.
 However, many dairy-inclusive recipes work just fine in the Instant Pot.
 For example, many say that cheese is great in it!
 But, this may take some testing to find out what kinds of dairy and recipes are going to cause this issue.
 This isn’t an isolated issue either, slow cookers are known for doing the same.
 The best thing you can do is add your dairy to the recipe at the end when it’s finished pressure cooking.

-Slow cookers can’t do this, or at least, it’s not recommended.
-However, with an Instant Pot, you get a green light!
-This is great when you’re truly last-minute in your dinner planning and don’t have time to thaw your meats.
+Slow cookers can’t cook frozen meals.
+Or at least, it’s not recommended.
+However, you get the green light with an Instant Pot!
+This is great when you’re truly last-minute in your dinner planning and don’t have time to thaw your meats (especially on those days when you forgot to take the chicken out of the freezer).

 All you need to do to make this dream a reality is increase the cooking time by 50%.
 One exception would be large roasts, you’ll likely not want to cook those from frozen, as it will create an overcooked outside, and undercooked inside.
 Not ideal.
 But for meatballs, chicken breasts, steaks etc – you’re golden.